StratosNB/Angular-Recipe-Book/README.md

 # Recipe-Book app

-Lets you **Create** new Recipes and display the info of the recipes.
+Lets you **Create** new Recipes and display the info of the selected recipes.

 ![In a single picture](https://i.imgur.com/UrzLhO4.png)